etiennestuder/teamcity-build-scan-plugin/README.md

 If you use TeamCity's _Command Line_ runner to launch your Gradle builds, you can opt in to enable build scan detection using the `buildScanPlugin.command-line-build-step.enabled` configuration parameter.

 If the first two mechanisms will not work for your Gradle build configurations, you can still get integration with build scans, but it requires your build logs being parsed for build scan links.
 In case of huge build logs, this can put a significant toll on the performance of your TeamCity instance.
-You can enable the parsing of the build logs using the `buildScanPlugin.log-parsing.enabled` configuration paramter.
+You can enable the parsing of the build logs using the `buildScanPlugin.log-parsing.enabled` configuration parameter.

 ### Maven builds